minakshirokade/AgriFusion/README.md

 # AgriFusion
-From SOil Signals to Crop Success.
+From Soil Signals to Crop Success.
 Fusion of Sustainable agricultural models which predict soil health, gives crop predictor based on soil health and recommends the fertilizer to crop.